Louiks/mock-login/README.md

 To build the project, run `npm run ng build`.
 The build artifacts will be stored in the `dist/` directory.

+# Tests

+The application has been tested with unit tests.

+- unit tests (jasmine):
+    - 27 unique tests
+    - Can be found across the whole folder structure.
+    - Can be run using `ng test` command

 # Deployment

 Comprehensive deployment instructions can be